Dimitar Blagoev: Early years and education

 Blagoev was born in the village of Zagorichani in the region of Macedonia (today Vasiliada in Agioi Anargyroi, Kastoria, Greece), at that time part of the Ottoman Empire.
 In his youth he was influenced by the atmosphere of the Bulgarian National Revival.
 In his memoirs written in 1922, Blagoev mentions that he was born in a pure Bulgarian village, receiving his national idea by Bulgarian agitators and as a result he was educated in nationalist spirit.
 He learned consequently in Bulgarian Exarchate's schools in Istanbul (1873–1874), Adrianople (1874–1875), Gabrovo (1875–1876) and Stara Zagora (1876–1877).
 As a student in Gabrovo he supported the cause of the April uprising, and participated on its preparation.
-During the Russo-Turkish War, he supported the activity of the opalchentsi and the Russian Army.
+During the Russo-Turkish War, he supported the activity of the opalchentsi and the Imperial Russian Army.
 Later he studied at the Odessa Realschule from 1878 to 1880.

 In autumn 1880, Blagoev enrolled in Saint Petersburg University.
-In the Russian capital, he was originally influenced by the populist ideas of Lavrov those of the French anarchist Proudhon.
+In the Imperial capital, he was originally influenced by the populist ideas of Lavrov those of the French anarchist Proudhon.
 But by the autumn of 1883, reading the first volume of Das Kapital, by Karl Marx, and works by the German socialist Lassalle, and pamphlet Socialism and the Political Struggle written by the exiled Russian Marxist Georgi Plekhanov had converted him to Marxism.
 In 1884, he formed the first Marxist group to operate within Russia, which was known as the Blagoev Group.
 In 1885, the group produced a newspaper, "Rabochii" (Worker), Russia's first Marxist publication.
 Also in 1885, it aligned with Plekhanov's Emancipation of Labour Group, based in Switzerland.

 In 1883, Blagoev met and married the teacher, writer, and women's activist Vela Blagoeva (née Victoria Atanasova Zhivkova) with whom he would have four children: Stela, Natalia, Vladimir and Dimitur.